 How to Adopt or Buy

 Shire horses can be somewhat difficult to find because of the breed's rarity.
 Researching reputable horse rescues or breeders online is often your best bet, though it's highly recommended that you spend time with a horse before choosing to bring it home.
 Shire horses vary in cost from around $2,000 to $20,000, depending on age and their level of training.
 When selecting a horse, it’s important to get the full picture of its health, temperament, and history.
 A quality rescue or breeder will be open with you about its animals to help you find the right fit.
+It is also highly recommended to have your veterinarian perform a pre-purchase or pre-adoption examination to confirm the horse's health and suitability for its desired use.

 More Horse Breeds